Family Roles in Addiction & the Importance of Family Support in Recovery

 What if I Can’t Visit?

 In some cases, you might not be able to make it to the treatment program for a visit.
 This may be due to financial constraints, personal obligations at home, or sickness.
 In-person family visits may even be put on hold at certain times, such as during the COVID-19 pandemic where social distancing is encouraged or mandated.
 In these cases, you may be able to support your family member with regular phone, Skype, or Facetime calls.
-Laguna Treatment Hospital offers the option of family therapy via telephone or Skype.
+Laguna Treatment Center offers the option of family therapy via telephone or Skype.

 In some cases, your family member may not want to communicate.
 This is okay.
 Try to respect their wishes and get support for yourself while they work on their recovery.